 - Aiding team collaboration.
-By using a storyboard, your training design can be validated by a subject matter expert, a project manager, a graphic designer, and other team members, and any changes incorporated before it reaches the development phase.
+By using a storyboard, your eLearning project can be validated by a subject matter expert, a project manager, a graphic designer, and other team members.

 - Identify weaknesses in training design.
-One of the best things about storyboarding is being able to visualize how your audience will interact with the training and identify any weaknesses in the design.
+One of the best things about storyboarding is being able to visualize what will happen on screen, how your audience will interact with the training and identify any weaknesses in the eLearning design.
 You’re likely to find many things that can be improved or tweaked by picking through your storyboard with a ‘user hat’ on.

 - Save time.
-It might seem like storyboarding is a lot of effort when you could just start developing your eLearning immediately and make changes on the fly.
+It might seem like storyboarding is a lot of work when you could just start building eLearning content immediately and make changes on the fly.
 Storyboarding does take time, but it’s time well spent.
 Getting your entire design signed off will save a lot of costly mistakes later if major changes happen after development starts.
-In the long run, storyboarding will save everybody time on larger projects.
+In the long run, storyboarding will save everybody time on larger projects and facilitate project management.

 There’s no one-size-fits-all storyboard, but there are some industry-standard types and methods of storyboarding that you can use as your base and adapt as required.
-Many course developers prefer Word and PowerPoint for building eLearning storyboards, since they’re accessible and simple to use tools.
+Many course developers prefer Word and PowerPoint for building instructional design storyboards, because these programs are accessible and simple to use.

-Let’s break down the main choices and look at why and when you may choose each type.
+Let’s consider different eLearning storyboard examples one by one and look at why and when you may choose each of them.

 Word / Pages